gxthickitty/ContributionPainter/README.md

 2. Click **New repository**.
 3. Give your repository a name, for example: `contribution-art`.
 4. Choose **Public** or **Private**, as you prefer.
-5. **Do NOT** initialize with a README, .gitignore, or license — we will handle the first commit manually.
+5. **Do NOT** initialize with a README, .gitignore, or license- we will handle the first commit manually.
 6. Click **Create repository**.

 ---